 Pros: I love the unique weave in this cardigan!
 The “slouchy” look is perfect for Fall.
 And I also love the length of it and the deep pockets.

-Cons: I’ll need to be careful not to snag this because of the weaved texture.
-But I love it too much to send back!
+Cons: I’ll need to be careful not to snag this because of the woven texture.
+But I love it too much to send it back!

 Keep it?
 YES!

 Colette Romey Cold Shoulder Knit Top, Olive – $34

 Pros: I love the color of this one!
 It fit me very well and can easily be dressed up for a date or can be used for a more casual look.

 Cons: I’m not a huge fan of cold shoulder tops and the price point was a little high for me.